Sistemas-Multimedia/MRVC/tools/userManual.md

   - -level Number of spatial resolutions to MCDWT transform (levels in the Laplacian Pyramid)
   - -vname To change the video name to the output forlder
   - -frames to select the number of images to transform
+  - -transform To specified the direct transform or reconstruction

 ### Dependencies